 (b) Material management.
 When required by the department, an Operations Plan must:

+(A) Describe how the facility will prevent the receipt of non-compostable materials and screen incoming feedstocks to separate and remove non-compostable materials such as plastic packaging.;

-(A) Describe how the facility will handle feedstocks, and composted material and digestate to prevent pathogen regrowth and cross contamination of piles.
+(B) Describe how the facility will handle feedstocks, and composted material and digestate to prevent pathogen regrowth and cross contamination of composting piles; and

-(B) Describe how the facility will manage and dispose of composted material compost, biogas, digestate and other products and materials that due to concentrations of contaminants cannot be marketed or used for beneficial purposes.
+(C) Describe how the facility will manage and dispose of composted material compost, biogas, digestate and other products and materials that, due to concentrations of contaminants, cannot be marketed or used for beneficial purposes.

 (c) Removal of composted, biogas, digestate and other products and materials.
 When required by the department, an Operations Plan must provide for removal of composted material compost, biogas, digestate and other products and materials from the facility as frequently as possible, but not later than: two years after processing is completed.

-(A) two years after processing is completed, for finished compost, and
+(A) Two years after processing is completed, for finished compost; and

-(B) six months after processing is completed, for all other products and materials, or longer if specified in a permit or by written approval by the Department.
+(B) Six months after processing is completed, for all other products and materials, or longer if specified in a permit or by written approval of the Department.

 (d) Incorporation of feedstocks.
-When required by the department, the Operations Plan must include a schedule for incorporating feedstocks into active compost piles or the anaerobic digester.
+When required by the department, the Operations Plan must include a schedule for incorporating feedstocks into active composting piles or the anaerobic digester.

-(e) Storage of feedstocks.
+(e) Storage of feedstocks and digestate.
 When required by the department, the Operations Plan must:

-(A) Identify designated areas where all feedstocks deposited at the site will be confined;
+(A) Identify designated areas where all feedstocks deposited, and digestate generated at the site, will be confined;

+(B) Identify the capacity for feedstock, liquid and solid digestate areas, tanks or structures;

-(B) Provide that accumulation of feedstocks does not create odor or vector problems, or create other nuisance conditions;
+(C) Provide that accumulation of feedstocks and digestate does not create odor or vector problems, or create other nuisance conditions;

-(C) Provide that undisposed residues must be kept to minimum practical quantities; and
+(D) Provide that undisposed residues are kept to minimum practical quantities; and

-(D) Provide for facilities and procedures for handling, recycling or disposing of feedstocks that are non-biodegradable by composting.
+(E) Provide for facilities and procedures for handling, recycling or disposing of materials contained in feedstocks or digestate that are non-biodegradable by composting.

 (f) Salvage.
 When required by the department, the Operations Plan must provide procedures for recovery of materials such as metal, paper and glass so that recovery does not interfere with composting operations, or create unsightly conditions or vector harborage.